yaaminiv/yaaminiv.github.io/_posts/2024-07-15-Green-Crab-Experiment-2024-Part18.md

 - Moved tanks on lower rack that are really close to the light to the other side where there is no light.
 I'll either need to add a strip light there OR move the other tanks to the floor under the rack lights so they are on the same circadian rhythm.
 - Labelled crabs in T1-T3

+### 2024-07-16

+- No mortalities!
+  - Although, Heidi found a piece of carapace but no crabs seemed to have died...?!
+- Labelled crabs in T4-T8

+### 2024-07-17

+- 241 dead (it felt squishy like it had just molted, and Heidi did find that carapace piece yesterday)

 ### Going forward

 1. Label WA crabs